HoshinOFW/multiversion/README.md

 ### Applying the plugins

 Add the repository and apply the settings plugin in `settings.gradle`.
 The settings plugin automatically registers the rest of the required repositories (Fabric, Architectury, Forge, NeoForge) so you don't need to list them manually.
+You can check the changelog files in each project to see if its worth migrating to a higher version.
+This project in its current state is feature-complete enough to be useful, and will be backwards-compatible for the near future.
+Any changes will be minimal.

 ```groovy
 pluginManagement {